 35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Looking for the best things to do in Antigua, Guatemala?
-I’ve got you covered.
+I am here to help!
 Whether you want to hike an active volcano, immerse yourself in local culture, or indulge in local food, Antigua has something for you.

 I lived in Antigua for more than 1 year in total and I explored a lot.
 And not just the typical tourist attractions either – I really made a point to get off the tourist trail and experience Antigua like a local and try as many different activities, restaurants, and shops as possible, to really have an objective view of the best things to do.

-The old capital city of Guatemala was founded in 1524 as Santiago de Guatemala but renamed La Antigua Guatemala after the terrible Santa Marta earthquake in 1773 which destroyed almost everything.
+The old capital city of Guatemala was founded in 1524 as Santiago de Guatemala but was renamed La Antigua Guatemala after the terrible Santa Marta earthquake in 1773, which destroyed almost everything.

 It was at that point that the authorities decided to move the capital to Guatemala City while renaming the city, La Antigua Guatemala.

-Some of the buildings that survived the earthquake have been restored and you can nowadays still admire what remained of them, especially the magnificent, and yet crumbling, churches.
+Some of the buildings that survived the earthquake have been restored, and you can nowadays still admire what remains of them, especially the magnificent, yet crumbling, churches.

 Nowadays, while Guatemala City remains the capital and commercial center of the country, it’s pretty much ignored by travelers who rightfully prefer the charming Antigua to the dangerous and much less appealing capital.

-I am not sure how the two cities so close to each other and with pretty much the same history have grown so different from each other.
+It’s fascinating to see how the two cities, so close to each other and with similar histories, have developed so differently from one another.

-In fact, Antigua itself turned out quite unique compared to any city in Guatemala.
+In fact, Antigua itself turned out to be quite unique compared to any other city in Guatemala.
 The city structure is inspired by the Italian Renaissance, while most of the remaining buildings date from the 17th and 18th centuries and represent magnificent examples of colonial architecture in the Americas.

 Antigua is definitely one of the must-visit places in Guatemala.
 In fact, travelers either use Antigua as a base for their trip, or include La Antigua in their Guatemala itinerary, and inevitably fall in love,

-And of course, there is a great chance that they stay there longer than planned, most of the time.
+And of course, there is an excellent chance that they stay there longer than planned, most of the time.

 Unique Free Things to Do in Antigua Guatemala